 The video and a son’s plea

-Cukor said he was on his way to take his son to a friend’s house when he noticed that Michel caught the door and entered the building without using the callbox.
+Cukor said he was on his way out and noticed Michel caught the door and entered the building without using the callbox.
 He said he asked where he was going – and would ask any other person a similar question.

 The video begins as Cukor asks Michel to identify the person he is there to see and to “please call your friend on the call box and have them come down and get you.

-Cukor, who appears to be holding open the door to the building during the conversation, tells Michel he’s going to call the police.
+Cukor appears to be holding open the door to the building during the conversation, and he tells Michel he’s going to call the police.

-Michel welcomes the call and reminds Cukor that he is being recorded.
+Michel reminds Cukor that he is being recorded.

 “You’re just gonna be the next person on TV, just remember that and you have your son with you,” Michel tells Cukor, alluding to viral videos in which police were called on black people for mundane things like taking a phone call in a hotel lobby, waiting for a friend at Starbucks or working out at a gym.

-The father calls the police and tells them that Michel is a “trespasser,” who “tailgated” into the building, walking in as he was walking out.
+During the call to police, the father says Michel is a “trespasser,” who “tailgated” into the building, walking in as he was walking out.

 The boy cries as his father describes Michel to police.
 “Daddy, I don’t like this.
 Let’s go,” he says.

 CNN’s Sarah Moon, Nicole Chavez, Stephanie Elam and Amir Vera contributed to this report.